osv982/Get_the_diff_between_images/README.md

-Get the difference between two images as a percentage, by converting them to 16x16 grayscale images and comparing the brightness of each corresponding pixel. only pixels with a difference above the threshold will be counted
+Get the difference between two images as a percentage, by converting them to 16x16 grayscale images and comparing the brightness of each corresponding pixel.
+Only pixels with a difference above the threshold will be counted